Officer’s camera misses key moment of Patrick Lyoya’s death

 White said some body camera models have means to prevent accidental deactivation, such as needing to press a button three times.
 He said if it is deemed that the camera worn by the officer in Lyoya’s death was accidentally deactivated, he wouldn’t be surprised if major vendors begin working on modifications, such as additional manual mechanisms or voice activation.
 He said companies have developed solutions to prevent body-worn cameras from being knocked off, such as stronger magnets.

-Ayesha Bell Hardaway, a professor at Case Western Reserve University and co-director of the school’s Social Justice Institute, said the lack of video in use-of-force cases can affect whether officers are charged.
+Ayesha Bell Hardaway, an associate professor of law at Case Western Reserve University and co-director of the school’s Social Justice Institute, said the lack of video in use-of-force cases can affect whether officers are charged.
 Without direct evidence such as video, prosecutors must rely on the reasonable-officer standard in bringing charges, examining whether a reasonable officer would have believed his or her life or the lives of others to be in danger.

 “The absence of the video at the critical moment gives us no window to put us in that moment,” she said.
 “It now puts us right back where we were — relying on the word of an officer.”